-I’ve been writing on this little website for over EIGHT years now and one thing that really excites me (it’s the little things) is when I get to add a new tag to the ingredients page.
+I’ve been writing on this little website for over EIGHT years now and one thing that really excites me (it’s the little things) is when I get to add a new tag to the list of ingredients featured on all Macheesmo recipes.
 It’s a pretty rare thing these days to get to do that.

 But cactus!
 Cactus is a new one for me, but I’m officially trying to make it a thing.
 I first cooked with it when I was working on my new DIY Takeout video for Westword, which involves a cactus torta.
 It’s was a dream sandwich.
 Like, seriously, I dream about it still.

 Once you get over the prickly parts, cactus is a joy to cook with.
 It’s very flexible, has a mild flavor and good crunch, and is really, really cheap.
 It’s especially great with eggs and cheese which makes cactus scrambled eggs kind of a no-brainer!